e-c-k-e-r/vall-e/docs/README.md

 Unlike the paper, this VALL-E aims to:
 * be lightweight as possible, only requiring one model to load and use (and EnCodec/Vocos as an audio encoder/decoder).
-	+ Even the original VALL-E requires a separate AR and a NAR.
+	+ Even the original VALL-E requires two separate models (one for the course codes, and one for the fine codes).
 * keep training and finetuning (be it the base model or through LoRAs) accessible to anyone.
 	+ Bark was needlessly complex in providing even additional voices to use.
 	+ Current SoTA such as F5-TTS supports it, but seems to have a rather high ceiling to finetune it.
 * provide decent zero-shot text-to-speech synthesis, both without requiring sampling adjustments and providing thorough sampler settings.
 * provide additional, easy to use functionality, that other solutions don't offer.

-However, at this point and time, the implementation is rather divorced from VALL-E and its derivating papers, but the core principle is still followed.
+However, at this point and time, the implementation is *very* divorced from VALL-E and its derivating papers, but the core principle is still followed.

+# Why *not* this VALL-E?

+This VALL-E is still actively being iterated upon without any actual proper standards or procedures.
+* While I try to maintain interop with previous versions, I can't guarantee it (for example, support for `ar+nar-retnet-8` dropped due to shifting focuses).
+* I am *very* stubborn with/against some approaches, paradigms, and methodologies.

+There are far better TTS solutions out there, such as [MaskGCT](https://github.com/open-mmlab/Amphion/tree/main/models/tts/maskgct) and [F5-TTS](https://github.com/SWivid/F5-TTS).
+They're both easy to use and offer amazing results.

 ## Model Specifications